 Give your organisation a boost from the outside

-30 years of conventional thinking, using IT to simply streamline internal processes, is not something you just do away with overnight and wake up refreshed the next morning and beginning to think IT from a value model approach, Søren admits: “We have spent the last 30 years becoming really good at getting an effect from IT and digitisation based on a certain way of thinking founded on the company’s internal processes, efficiency and operating models.
+30 years of conventional thinking, using IT to simply streamline internal processes, is not something you just do away with overnight and wake up refreshed the next morning to start to think IT from a value model approach, Søren admits: “We have spent the last 30 years becoming really good at getting an effect from IT and digitisation based on a certain way of thinking founded on the company’s internal processes, efficiency and operating models.
 In the future, we must take a new approach which is not just about becoming more efficient, but about making customers happier.”

 “We’re going to use it to generate value for our customers,” says Søren and concludes with a final piece of advice: “Most companies can work with their value proposition, but they are less able to translate it into value model-thinking and then energise it.
 As an organisation, you don’t just change 30 year-old thought patterns without someone pushing you in the new direction.
 It may be a digital task force with dedicated employees mixed with external specialists with deep knowledge of business development, digitisation and CRM.”